Shape94/Placeo-VR/README.md

 - Create a Microsoft Azure account, add a Resource Group, and enable MySpeechServices, keeping in mind the 'SubscriptionKey' and 'Region'.

+- Make sure you have installed Autodesk 3ds Max on your computer for the correct import of Rocketbox avatars into the project.

 - Download the repository and open it with Unity.

 - Log in with your PlayFab credentials.